DavidJKTofan/davidtofan.com/content/articles/cybersecurity-hospitality.md

 ## Disclaimer

 This is a very general introduction to Cybersecurity in Hospitality.
 Educational purposes only.
-Educational purposes only, and this blog post does not necessarily reflect the opinions of Cloudflare.
+This blog post does not necessarily reflect the opinions of Cloudflare, or any other entities mentioned.
 There are many more aspects to Cloudflare and its products and services – this is merely a brief educational intro.
 Properly inform yourself, keep learning, keep testing, and feel free to share your learnings and experiences as I do.
 Hope it was helpful!
 Images are online and publicly accessible.